Edison-web/Indian-start-up-ecosystem/README.md

 Column names and description :bulb::

-:bullet_point: Company/Brand: Name of the company/start-up.
+:bullet: Company/Brand: Name of the company/start-up.

 :gem: Founded: Year start-up was founded.